Need any help? Call us at 020 3962 2083!

 3. Systemic Treatments: Oral or injected medications that work throughout the entire body.

 It's not uncommon for a combination of these treatments to be used for optimal results.
-If you find a treatment ineffective or experience uncomfortable side effects, it's important to communicate this with your doctor.
+If you find a treatment ineffective or experience uncomfortable side effects, it's important to communicate this with your Dermatologist.

-Regular review of your psoriasis treatment is advisable, and creating a care plan with your doctor can be beneficial in managing your day-to-day health effectively.
+Regular review of your psoriasis treatment is advisable, and creating a care plan with your Dermatologist can be beneficial in managing your day-to-day health effectively.
 Open communication with your healthcare team is essential to ensure ongoing adjustments to your treatment plan as needed.

 Doctor